Maxattax97/flotilla/README.md

 The backup runs from systemd as root, so it does not use a normal user's `~/.ssh/config`.
 Put SSH routing details for `bastion` in `/opt/flotilla/config/borg/ssh_config`; for example, set `HostName` to a local DNS name, a private FQDN, or an IP address reachable from Entourage.
+The Entourage installer runs `ssh-keyscan` against that `HostName` and stores the result for the `bastion` alias in `/opt/flotilla/config/borg/known_hosts`.

 Installed systemd units: